Dr. Shirley's History Pages

 32 BC

-Mark Antony and Cleopatra invade Italy to fight Octavian
+Mark Antony and Cleopatra invaded Italy to fight Octavian

 31 BC

-Battle of Actium (in Greece) : Mark Anthony and Cleopatra are defeated by Octavian and commit suicide.
-This is the end of the Ptolemaic dynasty.
-Egypt is made a Roman province
+Battle of Actium (in Greece) : Mark Anthony and Cleopatra were defeated by Octavian and committed suicide.
+This was the end of the Ptolemaic dynasty.
+Egypt was made a Roman province

 30 BC - AD 14

-Octavian takes the name Augustus and founds the Roman Empire
+Octavian took the name Augustus and founded the Roman Empire

-construction of the system of straight Roman roads to facilitate movement of the army throughout the Empire begins
+construction of the system of straight Roman roads to facilitate movement of the army throughout the Empire began

 20 BC

-Herod the Great starts to rebuild and extend the Temple in Jerusalem.
+Herod the Great started to rebuild and extend the Temple in Jerusalem.
 The project continued until AD 62

 Go here for Geography Pages